Filed under: Rolls

 Jump to recipe

-I made many a roll trying to figure out how best to make a really lemony roll – cinnamon roll style but with lots of sharp lemon.
-The obvious way to go about this was to make a traditional cinnamon roll recipe, but skip the cinnamon, swap granulated sugar for the brown sugar, and add lemon zest.
+I made too many a roll trying to figure out how to make the best lemon rolls.
+I wanted them super soft cinnamon roll style but with lots of sharp lemon.
+The traditional way to go about this was to make a cinnamon roll dough, and adjust the filling: skip the cinnamon, swap granulated sugar for the brown sugar, and add lemon zest.

 But I quickly discovered there’s not enough lemon in just the zest; using zest will only add the sweet part without the sharpness you get from lemon juice.

-Instead I turn to my favorite way to consume lemon: lemon curd.
-My perfect, best lemon curd recipe ever: it’s lemony in the best ways, a bit sweet, definitely sharp and super smooth.
-It makes these rolls sharp and sweet, and with some extra curd on top – you’ll be sinking into the most lemony roll ever.
+The base recipe for the dough roll is based on my milk bread cinnamon roll recipe.
+And for the filling I turned to my favorite way to consume lemon: lemon curd.
+My perfect, best lemon curd recipe ever: it makes these rolls sharp and sweet, and with some extra curd on top – you’ll be sinking into the most lemony roll ever.

 Recipe Ingredients